The refined class number formula for Drinfeld modules

 is finite.
 The former assertion is an analogue of Dirichlet's theorem for the preimage under the archimedean exponential of the units of a number field.
 The analogy between $H(E/\co_K)$ and class groups is more elaborate, but see Remark 6 in loc. cit.

 We now use the notion of `taming module' that has been introduced by Ferrara, Green, Higgins and Popescu in \cite[Def.
-1.3.2]{fghp}. \begin{definition}{\em A \emph{taming module} for $K/k$ is an $\co_k\{\tau\}[G]$-submodule $\cm$ of $\co_K$ that is $\co_k[G]$-projective and such that the quotient $\co_K/\cm$ is finite and only supported at prime ideals of $\co_k$ which are wildly ramified in $K/k$. }\end{definition} \begin{remark} {\em Taming modules $\cm$ for $K/k$ exist, and for every $\p\in\Spec(\co_k)$, the finite $\Fq[G]$-module $\cm/\p\cm$ is free.
-These claims follow from Prop.
-A.2.4 in loc. cit., upon replacing the use of Cor.
-A.1.7 by the following facts for any finite group $G$:\
+1.3.2]{fghp}. \begin{definition} {\em A \emph{taming module} for $K/k$ is an $\co_k\{\tau\}[G]$-submodule $\cm$ of $\co_K$ that is $\co_k[G]$-projective and such that the quotient $\co_K/\cm$ is finite and only supported at prime ideals of $\co_k$ which are wildly ramified in $K/k$. }\end{definition}

-{}(i) If $S$ is a principal ideal domain, then a finitely generated $S[G]$-module is projective if and only if it is $S$-projective and $G$-c.-t.